Cross: Efficient Low-rank Tensor Completion: Cross Tensor Measurements Completion: Methodology

 As we can see from Figure \ref{fig:illustration}(c), the magnitude of $A_t$'s columns and $J_t$'s both columns and rows decreases front to back.
 Therefore, the important factors of $Y_{\Xi_t}$ and $Y_{\Omega_t\times \Xi_t}$ are moved to front rows and columns in this step. \item {\bf (Step 3: Adaptive Trimming)} Since $A_t$ and $J_t$ are contaminated with noise, in this step we denoise them by trimming the lower ranking columns of $A_t$ and both lower ranking columns and rows of $J_t$.
 To decide the number of rows and columns to trim, it will be good to have an estimate for $(r_1, r_2, r_3)$, say $(\hat{r}_1, \hat{r}_2, \hat{r}_3)$.
 We will show later in theoretical analysis that a good choice of $\hat{r}_t$ should satisfy

-$\lambda_t$ is the tunning parameter here, and in a variety of situations we can simply choose $\lambda_t = 3\sqrt{p_t/m_t}$ for reasons we will discuss later.
+for $t = 1, 2, 3$. $\lambda_t = c_t\sqrt{p_t/m_t}$ is the tuning parameter here, and the discussion of selection method is provided a little while later.
 Our final estimator for $r_t$ is the largest $\hat{r}_t$ that satisfies Condition \eqref{ineq:condition_check}, and can be found by verifying \eqref{ineq:condition_check} for all possible $r_t$'s.
 It is worth mentioning that this step shares similar ideas with structured matrix completion in \cite{cai2016structured}.
 (See Figure \ref{fig:illustration}(d) and (e)).

 \item {\bf (Step 4: Assembling)} Finally, given $\hat{r}_1, \hat{r}_2, \hat{r}_3$ obtained from Step 3, we calculate

 and recover the original low-rank tensor $\X$ by

 \end{itemize} The procedure is summarized as Algorithm \ref{al:noisy}.
 It is worth mentioning that both Algorithms \ref{al:noiseless} and \ref{al:noisy} can be easily extended to fourth and higher order tensors.